 - in the short term; or

 - the implemented CPA may be long-term mitigation.

 When to Use Initial Mitigating Actions for CPA Type

-Immediately below this configuration setting, SMSAdmins will see a warning: It sets unchangeable deadline on the CPA based on the initial risk assessment
+Immediately below this configuration setting, SMSAdmins will see a warning: It sets an unchangeable deadline on the CPA based on the initial risk assessment

 If your SMS Pro portal has this feature activated, the CPA management workflow will be slightly altered.
 There are also some important considerations that your managers must remain aware of.